 More WWII Historical Fiction Inspired By Real Stories

 The Prisoner’s Wife by Maggie Brookes – Set in former Czechoslovakia, Izzy — a Czech woman — falls for a British Prisoner of War.
 They marry in secret and try to run for their lives.
 Once caught, can they survive?
 Book Information→

 The Library Of Legends by Janie Chang – WW2 historical fiction based on a true story and Chinese history, Lian and a convoy of more than a hundred students, teachers, and staff walk a thousand miles to save a 500-year-old collection of books and stories deemed the ‘Library of Legends.’
+Find even more books about books and libraries here.
 Book Information→

 Woman at 1,000 Degrees by Hallgrímur Helgason and translated by Brian FitzGibbon – Based on the first Icelandic Prime Minister’s granddaughter, don’t miss this unique perspective about WW2.
 Read our full review→